ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/commands/patches/how-to-use-javascript-to-patch-your-documents.dotnet.markdown

-# Client API : Patches: How to use JavaScript to patch your documents?
+# Commands : Patches: How to use JavaScript to patch your documents?

 **Patch** command is used to perform partial document updates without having to load, modify and save full documents.
 This is usually useful for updating denormalized data in entities.